dmitrycello/yaglpp/docs/DETAILS.md

 rbs.insertRenderbuffers(3, 3); // ids: 1,2,3,11,12,13,4,5,6,7,8,9,10
 rbs.removeRenderbuffers(3, 6); // ids: 1,2,3,11,12,13,7,8,9,10
 ```
-To find out whether or not the class has an OpenGL object, use the **`isObject()`** method, and to find out whether or not the class is a reference object, use the **`isReference()`** method.
+To find out whether or not the class has the OpenGL object(s), use the **`isObject()`** method.
 The single object is automatically created as soon as it undergo an OpenGL operation, the reference object must be created from already created one.
+To find out whether or not the single object is a reference object, use the **`isReference()`** method.
 The classes derived from **`gl::_Object`**, are single objects, most of their methods automatically create and bind an OpenGL object if necessary, except the **`is..`** methods, they work exactly as their API counterparts:
 ```
 GLboolean b1 = rb.isRenderbuffer();        // glIsRenderbuffer(id)
 GLboolean b2 = rb.isRenderbufferBinding(); // glGetIntegerv(GL_RENDERBUFFER_BINDING..) == id